hahhen/bbortv-fe/README.md

 ## How to install

-In ``releases``, download the bbortv.rar file, extract it and execute bbortv.exe!
+In ``releases``, download the bbortv.rar file, extract it and execute bbortv_fe.exe!